alptarla/x-documents/README.md

-# X Documents is basic Google Documents clone app with ReactJs and Socket.io
+# X Documents is basic Google Documents clone app with ReactJs and Fierbase